Audiveris/audiveris/docs/_pages/ui_foundations/selection.md

 *   **Pointing to an entity**:
   A _left_-button mouse click grabs the entities that contain the
     location point.
     If several entities are grabbed, only one is chosen to start the new selection.
     For glyphs, it's the smallest one.
     For inters, it's the member before the ensemble.
   A _right_-button mouse click opens the popup menu:
-    - with just the pointed entity if previous selection was empty,
+    - with just the pointed entity if the previous selection was empty,
-    - with the previous selection if previous selection was not empty.
+    - with the previous selection if the previous selection was not empty.

-*   **Using a lasso**: Pressing the `SHIFT` key while dragging with mouse left-button defines a rectangular area.
+*   **Using a lasso**: Pressing the `SHIFT` key while dragging with the mouse left-button defines a rectangular area.
     All entities fully contained in this area start a new selection.

-*   **Adding an entity**: A left click on an entity while pressing the `Ctrl` key (`Option` key for MacOS) adds this entity to the current selection, whether the selection was done via point or lasso.
+*   **Adding an entity**: A left click on an entity while pressing the `Ctrl` key (`Command` key for MacOS) adds this entity to the current selection, whether the selection was done via point or lasso.

 *   **Naming an entity**: Entering the integer ID of a glyph in the Glyph-Board spinner or the ID